unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.txt

 Chrome 50 is startable on Windows XP with kernelxp.dll wrappers unofficially, but the webpage does not function correctly (as tested on XP SP1).

 Make sure you have 7-Zip, CFF Explorer, and winhttp.dll installed.
+Make sure you use --no-sandbox and --ignore-certificate-errors to get it to fully work.